Negligent entrustment of a vehicle to an intoxicated driver.

 Instead, your attorney must do the hard work of proving that the owner of the vehicle knew, or should have known, that the driver should NEVER have been given the keys.
 Three scenarios should help explain what we mean:

-- Bob’s hosting a birthday party at his house for his buddy Johnny.
-Everyone’s pretty drunk, especially Johnny, by the time they run out of beer.
+- Bob's hosting a birthday party at his house for his buddy Johnny.
+Everyone's pretty drunk, especially Johnny, by the time they run out of beer.
 Johnny, nearly falling over because of his intoxication, throws up in the yard.
-He then asks Bob for his car keys so he can go buy yet more beer for the party.
-Bob agrees, Johnny drives off, and soon hits a minivan.
-The victims in the minivan and their family have a claim against Bob because there’s no way a reasonable person would have ever allowed Johnny to drive.
+He then asks Bob for his car keys so he can go buy still more beer for the party.
+Bob agrees, Johnny drives off, and soon he hits a minivan.
+The victims in the minivan and their family have a claim against Bob because there's no way a reasonable person would have ever allowed Johnny to drive.

 - Same scenario, except Johnny has only consumed one beer that afternoon.
-He offers to go get more beer, borrows Bob’s car, but stops off at a sports bar.
+He offers to go get more beer, borrows Bob's car, but stops off at a sports bar.
 He spends the next two hours getting drunk, and on his way back to the party, hits the minivan.
-The minivan’s victims have a dram shop claim against the sports bar, but not Bob—that’s because when Bob gave Johnny the keys, he was basically sober.
+The minivan's victims have a dram shop claim against the sports bar, but not Bob---because when Bob gave Johnny the keys, he was basically sober.

 Give Grossman Law Offices a call today.

-If you’ve been hit by a drunk driver, it’s not only the drunk who could be liable for the damage done.
+If you've been hit by a drunk driver, it's not only the drunk who could be liable for the damage done.
 There are bars out there that might have contributed, as well as the person who owned the car.
-Don’t let them beat you.
+Don't let them beat you.
 Give the experienced Texas dram shop attorneys at Grossman Law Offices a call at (855) 326-0000 today.
-We have over 25 years of experience handling these kinds of cases, and we’re confident we can answer whatever questions you may have.
+We have over 25 years of experience litigating these kinds of cases, and we're confident we can answer whatever questions you may have.